alex420999/CMLS-Project/README.md

 - **rel**: Release time (0.001–3 s)

 #### 🔊 Filter
 Audio is routed through **one** of four selectable filters—only the active filter processes the signal.
 Each acts on all oscillators simultaneously, shaping the overall tonal character.
+A combined waveform viewer displays the mixed output and changes its color dynamically based on the R, G, B values from the light sensor.
 🧩 **Filter Types**
 - **Resonant Low-Pass (RLPF)** (lets lows pass, boosts around cutoff)
 - **Low-Pass (LPF)** (smoothly cuts highs)